Hey, there! Thanks for checking out Byte-Size Travel!

 We have dreams of jetting off into the great unknown.
 Packing a bag and never looking back.
 We have a lengthy list of landmarks we want to see, experiences we want to try, food we want to taste, and cities we want to live in.

 But we haven’t made that leap to a nomadic lifestyle.
-About a year ago, we had serious ambitions, saving and planning for a yearlong trip, but we ended up pursuing new job opportunities and paying off all of our student loan debt.
+Several years ago, we had serious ambitions, saving and planning for a yearlong trip around the world, but we ended up pursuing new job opportunities and paying off all of our student loan debt.

-We’ve been fortunate in our young careers to find good jobs that give us enough fulfillment to keep us in place, and enough dispensable income to travel every chance we get.
-It’s a situation we’d be silly to give up just yet.
+We’ve been fortunate in our careers to find good jobs that give us enough fulfillment to keep us in place, and enough dispensable income to travel every chance we get.
+It’s a situation we just can’t justify giving up.

-But that means we’re limited to those two oh-so-precious weeks of vacation time, just like everybody else.
-We’re forced to explore places with a limited itinerary and a round-trip plane ticket.
+But that means our travels are limited to those precious weeks of vacation time, just like everybody else.
+We’re forced to explore places with an abbreviated itinerary and a round-trip plane ticket.

 We know how important it is to experience the world and all it has to offer.
-That’s why we want to help you make the most of the vacation time you have.
+That’s why we want to encourage you to make the most of the vacation time you have, too.

 “We travel because we need to, because distance and difference are the secret tonic of creativity.
 When we get home, home is still the same.
 But something in our mind has changed, and that changes everything.”